awsdocs/aws-freertos-docs/doc_source/userguide/ble-demo.md

 ## Generic Attributes Server<a name="ble-demo-server"></a>

-In this example, a demo Generic Attributes \(GATT\) server application on your microcontroller sends a simple counter value to the [Amazon FreeRTOS Bluetooth Low Energy Mobile SDK Demo Application](#ble-sdk-app)\.
+In this example, a demo Generic Attributes \(GATT\) server application on your microcontroller sends a simple counter value to the [FreeRTOS Bluetooth Low Energy Mobile SDK Demo Application](#ble-sdk-app)\.

 Using the Bluetooth Low Energy Mobile SDKs, you can create your own GATT client for a mobile device that connects to the GATT server on your microcontroller and runs in parallel with the demo mobile application\.